hearsilent/ad2iction-adapter-mopub-android/README.md

 ###  Mediate Ad2iction Ads through MoPub

-To integrate Ad2iction as the Custom Native Network in the MoPub ad serving flow, you need the Custom Event Class code incorporated into your application in addition to the Flurry SDK.
+To integrate Ad2iction as the Custom Native Network in the MoPub ad serving flow, you need the Custom Event Class code incorporated into your application in addition to the Ad2iction SDK.
 Three quick steps are necessary:

 1. Integrate the Ad2iction SDK and Ad2iction adapter for MoPub code into your app